miketona/studySesh/README.md

 # studySesh
 Study Sesh is a CRUD web application.
-This application allows users to create their own flash cards, study them, and receive a grade based on their performance. https://study-sesh.herokuapp.com/
+This application allows users to create their own flash cards, study them, and receive a grade based on their performance.
+This web application can be found at  https://study-sesh.herokuapp.com/.

 # Tools Used